 The kilnerator is great for drying out green (wet) lumber, which is its sole purpose in my shop.
 This kiln design is simple as it does not need a dehumidifier, fans, or even a thermometer to work.
 This design relies solely on the heat generated by a single incandescent bulb to create a convective current in the kiln and dry the wood.

-What do you need to get going?
+So, what do you need to get going?

 - Used fridge, preferably not a side by side